-- would let the option expire without exercising it.
-One standard options contract can be exercised for 1,000 RGGI allowances. - Put Options Put options are similar to call options but they give the purchaser the option to sell a certain number of CO2 allowances of a particular vintage year at a specified strike price any time prior to the expiration date.
+• Put Options - Put options are similar to call options but they give the purchaser the option to sell a certain number of CO2 allowances of a particular vintage year at a specified strike price any time prior to the expiration date.
+Currently, put option contracts listed on ICE are European style, meaning that they cannot be exercised before the expiration date.